 The Foundation: KVM and QEMU

-Before diving in, let’s clarify the stack:
+Before going further, the stack:

-- KVM (Kernel-based Virtual Machine): A Linux kernel module that turns your kernel into a type-1 hypervisor.
+• KVM (Kernel-based Virtual Machine): A Linux kernel module that turns your kernel into a type-1 hypervisor.
 Hardware-accelerated, near-native performance.

-- QEMU: The userspace emulator that provides virtual hardware (disks, network cards, etc.) to VMs.
+• QEMU: The userspace emulator that provides virtual hardware (disks, network cards, etc.) to VMs.

 NixOS Configuration